csev/dj4e/assn/dj4e_load.md

     Cultural    Algeria                Arab States                 dz
     Cultural    Algeria                Arab States                 dz

-You need a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication of string values.
+We will use a Django model that describes the tables, one-to-many relationships, and foreign keys sufficient to represent this data efficiently with no vertical duplication of string values.
 Numbers and dates do not have to have their own tables.